-- 9. One of the requirements of GDPR is to maintain a record of all the data processing activities that take place within the Authority.
+- One of the requirements of GDPR is to maintain a record of all the data processing activities that take place within the Governing Body.
 For this, we need to identify: - 9.1 what personal data we process and why we process it; - 9.2 what is the lawful basis for processing; - 9.3 how we store and keep the data secure; - 9.4 who has access to it; - 9.5 who we share the data with and what sharing agreements are in place; - 9.6 how long we keep it for. - 10.
-The Authority has a dedicated Information Asset Register which must be completed for all information that is held within each of the Authority's Directorates.
+The Governing Body has a dedicated Information Asset Register which must be completed for all information that is held.
 Officers should update this register whenever changes are made to the matters in 9.1 to 9.6 above.